 See Domestic Corporate Taxation for the general principles of Madeiran corporate taxation, which also apply to offshore entities when they pay tax.
 Also see Withholding Taxes for a simplified description of the Madeiran withholding tax regime.

-Service or financial companies in the International Services Centre and the Offshore Financial Centre, including offshore banks and insurance companies, could be constituted as Private Limited Liability Companies or as Stock Companies.
-Such institutions licensed before 2001 received tax exemption until 2011 on revenues derived from other companies within the various sectors of the International Business Centre (ie manufacturing, services etc), and on revenue derived from non-residents on Portuguese territory.
+Service or financial companies in the International Services Centre and the Offshore Financial Centre, including offshore banks and insurance companies, could be constituted as private limited liability companies or stock companies.
+Such institutions licensed before 2001 received tax exemption until 2011 on revenues derived from other companies within the various sectors of the International Business Centre (i.e. manufacturing, services etc.), and on revenue derived from non-residents on Portuguese territory.

 Ships and vessels owned by companies licensed to operate under the Free Trade Zone legislation are eligible for a number of tax incentives, namely: